namanjain2020/HCLTech-Hackathon/README.md

 ## 1. PROJECT OVERVIEW

-Retail businesses are not only interested in how much a customer has spent in the past, but more importantly in how much they are likely to spend in the near future.
+For retail businesses, understanding past customer spending is useful, but predicting future spending is far more valuable.

-This project builds a regression-based machine learning system to predict customer purchase value over the next 30 days, also known as short-term Customer Lifetime Value (CLV).
+In this project, we develop a regression-based machine learning system to predict how much a customer is expected to spend in the next 30 days, also known as short-term Customer Lifetime Value (CLV).

 ---